alothomas/Retina-Blood-Vessel-Segmentation/README.md

 - Predict retinas using `pred_all_stacks.py` (choose corresponding model).
 Rescale all retinas using `rescale_all_stacks.py` before prediction.

 - Training: You can train your own models using the corresponding training files on your own dataset.

+- Analysis: analysis of predictions can be done using the scripts in Analysis folder